Campus Center 236

 Kirk Hall, singles, doubles, and triples (excluding All Gender, section 4 and Interfaith House section 8)

 Grand Cambridge Apartments

 George Draper Dayton Hall

-3. NO CONTRACT CANCELLATIONS - Students homesteading spaces do NOT have to option to cancel their contracts.
-Because homesteading puts you ahead of students in the draw, you must commit to living on campus for the entire 2013-2014 academic year, (unless you study abroad Spring 2014).
+NO CONTRACT CANCELLATIONS - Students homesteading spaces do NOT have to option to cancel their contracts.
+Because homesteading puts you ahead of other students in the draw, you must commit to living on campus for the entire 2014-2015 academic year, (unless you study abroad Spring 2015).

-Rising juniors and seniors may request a rising sophomore roommate(s) in GDD suites and GCA apartments.
+Rising juniors and seniors may request a rising sophomore roommate(s) in GDD suites, GCA apartments (but not for homesteading a space) and Kirk doubles and triples.
 The group must consist of a greater number of rising juniors and seniors than sophomores.
 For example, triple suites may consist of two upperclassmen and one sophomore.
-Doubles may consist of one rising sophomore and one rising junior or senior.
-To insure enough housing for upperclassmen, junior/senior groups requesting a sophomore roommate may be limited.
-Contact Kathy McEathron in the Residential Life office in order to include a rising sophomore in your roommate group by email at firstname.lastname@example.org or 651-696-6215.
+Doubles may consist of one rising sophomore and one rising junior or senior. in order to offer enough housing for upperclassmen, we may limit the number of junior/senior groups with rising sophomores.
+Also, to ensure students do not undermine the intent of the policy, If a rising junior or senior would cancel their space after the draw, the rising sophomore room assignment is also cancelled.
+Contact Kathy McEathron in the Residential Life office in order to include a rising sophomore in your roommate group or contact us via email at firstname.lastname@example.org or by phone at 651-696-6215.

-Rising sophomores may not homestead a space in GCA, GDD or Kirk with rising juniors or seniors.
+Rising sophomores may not homestead a space with rising juniors or senio